 In this article, I will describe several different styles of oyster knives – including Boston, New Haven, and Japanese – and the differences between them.

 Do You Need a Special Knife for Shucking Oysters?

 Oyster shucking needs elbow power and strength.
 You can shuck oysters with any knife – even a flathead screwdriver in a pinch!
-But it’s much safer and faster with an oyster knife, especially if you shuck in bulk.
+But it’s much safer and faster (and more stylish) with an oyster knife, especially if you shuck in bulk.

 So, do you need a Boston-style knife or a Kaki Muki?
 What’s the best oyster knife?
 Read along if you want to know how to choose a strong, durable, and easy-to-use oyster knife.